danielnuriyev/danielnuriyev.github.io/README.md

 #### Sleep

-- Best time to start preparing for bed starts with astronomical twilight
+- Best time to start preparing for bed starts with astronomical twilight.
 - Put all electronics away, workout, stretch, shower, read a paper book, sit in a quiet dark place with closed eyes

 ### Attitude